lisp-mirror/eql5-android/examples/tic-tac-toe/README-ANDROID.txt

-We use a trick for cross-compiling: since we don't want an EQL5 version only for cross-compiling, linked to a 32 bit ECL, we 'pretend' to be the 'eql5' executable, by defining all packages and all symbols of EQL5, and defining dummy functions for all EQL5 functions, so the compiler will not complain.
+We use a trick for cross-compiling: since we don't want an EQL5 version only for cross-compiling, linked to a 32 bit ECL, we 'pretend' to be the 'eql5' executable, by defining all packages, symbols and macros(!) of EQL5, and defining dummy functions for all EQL5 functions, so the compiler will not complain.

 This is done by loading the file '../../utils/EQL5-symbols.lisp' into ECL.